JoarGjersund/pyReqCheck/README.md

 `python -m pyReqCheck`

 ## Success
-::success:: All packages are used in requirements.txt
+`::success:: All packages are used in requirements.txt`

 ## warning

-some packages are not used
-:warning:: Package in requirements.txt file not used in any modules: []
+`::warning:: Package in requirements.txt file not used in any modules: []`

 ## Failure
-::error:: One or more packages are imported but not found in requirements.txt: [comma seperated list of missing modules]
+`::error:: One or more packages are imported but not found in requirements.txt: [comma seperated list of missing modules]`